 Master Gardeners are trained community leaders working with individuals to increase knowledge and understanding of environmentally sound horticulture.
 They seek to improve the quality of life in their communities through education.
 Master Gardeners are specially trained by Virginia Cooperative Extension Agents who extend knowledge of Virginia's Land Grant Universities: Virginia Tech and Virginia State.

-The City of Richmond Master Gardener training class is offered in the fall.
-Classes will be held on Monday & Wednesday starting in September.
-If you have questions about the course or becoming a Master Gardener please contact Brittany Council, 4-H Youth Development/Urban Agriculture Extension Agent at email@example.com or 804-786-4150.
+The City of Richmond Master Gardener training class is offered in the fall/evenings.
+The current class began on September 23rd and due to the content of class late enrollment is not allowed.
+The next class available for enrollment will be for Fall 2020.
+If you have questions about the course or becoming a Master Gardener please contact Brittany Council, 4-H Youth Development/Urban Agriculture Extension Agent at firstname.lastname@example.org or 804-786-4150.

 More information on the program can be found here